Livingston College Distinguished Alumni and Livingston Legacy Awards

-The Livingston Alumni Association (LAA) established its Distinguished Alumni Award in September 2000 to recognize Livingston College alumni who have distinguished themselves by contributions they have made in their chosen fields of endeavor, by the leadership they have exhibited, and by the general benefits to the larger society resulting from their activities.
+The 2015 Distinguished Alumni join 29 others who have been honored since 2000 for contributions they have made in their chosen fields of endeavor, by the leadership they have exhibited, and by the general benefits to the larger society resulting from their activities: